cloudcoderdotorg/progsnap-spec/spec-0.1-dev.md

 A progsnap data set must contain at least one assignment file, and may contain multiple assignment files.
 An assignment file has a path (relative to *BaseDir*) of the form <code>assignment/<i>NNNN</i>.txt</i></code>, where *NNNN* is an integer assignment number.
 It is recommended (but not required) that the assignment number is padded with leading zeroes as necessary so that all assignment filenames in a data set have the same length.

-An assignment file contains the following lines in the following order:
+An assignment file contains the following lines:

 Tag name   | Type of value | Occurrences | Comment
 ---------- | ------------- | ----------- | -------